Walser and Associates Physiotherapists is a locally owned and operated clinic started in 1993 by Markus Walser.

 Mike graduated with an Honours Bachelor of Physical Education and Master of Science in Applied Sports Science & Coaching degrees from Lakehead University, and graduated from McMaster university with a Bachelor of Health Sciences in Physiotherapy degree in 1994.
 His background in exercise sciences influences his Physiotherapy practice.
 Mike has continued his professional development with Certification in Mechanical Diagnosis and Therapy (McKenzie Method) and he draws on the spine rehabilitation research of Stuart McGill, PhD.

 Mike has a passion for strength and resilience training and applies these principles to the treatment of musculoskeletal impairments.
 He draws on his background as a recreational runner and an enthusiast of kettlebells in his daily practice.
-Mike volunteers his services to many local sporting teams and events and is the lead Physiotherapy provider for the Thunder Bay Chill USL2 men’s soccer team.
+Mike volunteers his services to many local sporting teams and events and was the lead Physiotherapy provider for the Thunder Bay Chill USL2 (formerly PDL) men’s soccer team from 2015-2022.